ONNX to Burn: Development Guide

 The conversion process involves three main stages:

-- Convert ONNX model to Intermediate Representation (IR).
+- Convert ONNX model to Intermediate Representation (IR) via 5-phase pipeline.

 - Translate IR to a Burn graph.